tommac08/docsv2/sources/docker_registries.md

 ## Caching support

-In most cases, you can cache your images between builds by turning cache on through your shippable.yml or by configuring your project settings.
+In most cases, you can cache your images between builds by turning cache within your project settings.

 However, there are some exceptions where caching is not supported.
 Specifically, *if you are pushing images to Docker Hub or GCR, we do not recommend turning on caching*.
 It might still work in most cases, but there are some scenarios where caching breaks down and can cause your push to Docker Hub or GCR to fail.